-For some time we’ve watched the issues surrounding the Right To Repair, which is becoming an International issue and not just in the UK, EU and USA.
+For some time we’ve watched the issues surrounding the Right To Repair, (or Right to Own) which is fast becoming an International issue and not just in the UK, EU and USA.
 We wrote a previous article some time ago, which you can read HERE.

 For the record EEESafe supports everyone’s right to repair of any product they have purchased.
 This could be a non-powered item, such as furniture, prams or even a four poster bed.
 It’s vital that any legislation or standards that cover such items like that are observed in repair, and this also includes Electrical items.
 However, they should not force any citizen to lose the choice of what they wish to do with their purchase.
 This could be to have a repair by a competent person, a self repair or to sell it so that they can decide what to do with the money, or even to take it’s material structure apart and sell those materials for re-manufacture.
 All of which should be done providing it doesn’t break any law or endanger the lives of anyone, in the process of exercising those rights and passing items on to someone else.

 Electrical Items, (White Goods) are the area of concern and expertise of EEESafe, so we wanted to record a few important points that not only, the Right To Repair Community should take on board, but also anyone supportive of that right, in order that a wider perspective is considered by all consumers and Governmental Departments who have a remit to engage.